Adarsh3315/DeepScaleAIV1/README.md

 - **Response Length**: Sets the maximum number of tokens in the generated response.
 - **Top-K Sampling**: Limits the model's sampling to the top-k most likely tokens.

----

 ## Troubleshooting 🛑

 - **File Loading Issues**: Ensure that the uploaded files are in PDF or text format and are not corrupted.
 - **Model Initialization Errors**: Check if your system has sufficient memory and that all dependencies are correctly installed.
 - **Performance Issues**: If the application is slow, consider enabling GPU acceleration or reducing the document size.

----

 ## Contributing 🤝

 We welcome contributions from the community!
 If you have any suggestions, bug reports, or feature requests, please open an issue on our GitHub repository.
 For code contributions, feel free to submit a pull request.

----

 ## License 📝

-DeepScale AI is licensed under the MIT License.
+DeepScale R1 is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

 ## Acknowledgments 🙏